Call Lead-Guide Steve "Esh" Eshbaugh today at 406.570.2428 with your questions about this trip.

 In addition to the diversity of birds, we'll also search for Baird's tapir, margay, jaguarundi, and a host of other mammals.
 Other birds on our target list include Tawny-crowned Greenlet, Red-breasted Blackbird, Spotted-crowned and Yellow-crowned Euphonia, Shining, Green, and Red-legged honeycreeper, Bay-head, Cherie's and Golden-hooded Tanager, Ringed, Green and Amazon kingfisher, Masked Tityra, Rufous Piha, and Golden-naped and Red-crowned Woodpeckers.

-April 9: This morning, we'll head back to Puerto Jimenez for our short flight to San Jose.
-We'll head to Buena Vista hotel for our last night in Costa Rica and our last chance to spot some previously un-spotted birds.
+April 8: This morning, we'll head back to Puerto Jimenez for our short flight to San Jose.
+We'll head to Buena Vista hotel for our last night in Costa Rica and our last chance to spot some previously un-seen birds.
 We'll celebrate with a farewell dinner and recount stories of birds seen and adventures shared.